 We are in the pilot stage of an exciting project to digitise the historic fossil mammals collected by Charles Darwin on the Voyage of the Beagle.

 25 years before he published his theory of evolution through natural selection, a young Charles Darwin was on the voyage of a lifetime.
 Darwin was confronted with evidence of changes in the distribution and composition of species, of extinction, and of geological and environmental change on a grand scale.
 His experiences aboard the H.M.S.
 Beagle between 1831 and 1836 laid the foundation for his future scientific work, culminating in his publication of his theory of evolution in 1859.

-Among the thousands of plant, animal, rock and fossil specimens Darwin collected while aboard the Beagle, he collected 13 species of fossil mammal.
-These specimens held a special place in Darwin’s heart and mind, demonstrated by his enthusiasm in the field and their place in his thoughts many years later.
+Among the thousands of plant, animal, rock and fossil specimens Darwin collected while aboard the Beagle, he collected 13 species of fossil mammals.
+These specimens held a special place in Darwin’s heart and mind, demonstrated by his enthusiasm when in the field and their place in his thoughts many years later.